sanjay-subramanya/drift/README.md

 drift
 ```
 Drift will analyze the current branch with respect to the remote branch (default: `origin/main`) and report any detected code drift.
 If there are any conflicts, it will flag them with severity levels.

-if you want to analyze a different branch, you can use the `--base` flag:
+If you want to analyze a different branch, you can use the `--base` flag:

 ```bash
 drift --base branch_name